Aliases for PLD2 Gene

 GeneCards Summary for PLD2 Gene

 PLD2 (Phospholipase D2) is a Protein Coding gene.
-Diseases associated with PLD2 include colorectal cancer.
-Among its related pathways are Ras signaling pathway and Development FGFR signaling pathway.
-GO annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
+Diseases associated with PLD2 include Ewing Sarcoma and Tooth Agenesis.
+Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
 An important paralog of this gene is PLD1.

 May have a role in signal-induced cytoskeletal regulation and/or endocytosis.